 Burnet County Historical Markers

-Number OF MARKERS IN COUNTY- 86
+Number OF MARKERS IN COUNTY- 91

-Have -74 Need- 11
+Have -78 Need- 13

 Burnet County is a pretty county and I wouldn't have any trouble living here, one of my first day trips in Texas was to see the bald eagles on the vanishing river river cruise which is a trip well worth doing.
-Burnet County Historical Commission have also always been a helpful even though we have yet to capture some of the private property markers.
+Burnet County Historical Commission have also always been a helpful even though we have yet to capture all of the private property markers.

 17th November, 2018 - We paid a little Sunday morning visit in order to capture a few of the new markers.
 I discovered the Old Thomas Ranch is up for sale so it maybe possible to capture a picture of this lovely old home.
-I have a lead on the Stewart Pioneer Home that i was once told had burnt down but now know is still happily still standing, I am quietly hopeful that will will capture this old house.
+I have a lead on the Stewart Pioneer Home that i was once told had burnt down but now know is happily still standing, I am quietly hopeful that we will capture this old house.
 The Smith Cemetery has a gate code to gain access if anyone knows it we would love to visit, please contact us.

 1910 Post Office Building